evennia/evennia/docs/source/evennia_core/setup/Updating-Your-Game.md

      evennia migrate

-> Hint: If the `evennia` command is not found, you most likely need to activate your [virtualenv](Glossary#virtualenv).
+> Hint: If the `evennia` command is not found, you most likely need to activate your [virtualenv](../../tutorials_and_examples/python/virtualenv.md).

 ## Resetting your database

 Should you ever want to start over completely from scratch, there is no need to re-download Evennia or anything like that.
 You just need to clear your database.
-Once you are done, you just rebuild it from scratch as described in [step 2](Getting-Started#step-2-setting-up-your-game) of the [Getting Started guide](Getting-Started).

 First stop a running server with